Reviews You Can Rely On

 Our Verdict

 Although the Bissell CleanView Swivel Pet is a popular entry-level upright vacuum, it struggled in most of our performance tests.
 Its low clearance cleaner head often pushed debris instead of picking it up, and its hard floor suction was mediocre at best.
-The filtration system was the weakest in our testing, releasing airborne particles—making it a poor choice for those with allergies or pet dander sensitivities.
-Its one standout feature is strong pet hair pickup, though this benefit is short-lived.
+The filtration system was the weakest in our testing, releasing airborne particles, making it a poor choice for individuals with allergies or sensitivities to pet dander.
+Its one standout feature is good pet hair pickup, though this benefit is short-lived.
 Hair tends to accumulate quickly, and removing it is a hassle due to obstructive bars that make cutting tangled strands difficult.
 Ultimately, we recommend exploring other budget-friendly options that offer better performance in our lineup.

 REASONS TO BUY